usegalaxy-eu/website/tiaas.md

 forget to also share the datasets by clicking `Also make all objects within the History accessible`).
 Your trainees will then be able to import your history and start working with your data.

+We recommend to use Galaxy's [short-term storage](https://galaxyproject.org/eu/storage/#short-term-storage) during the training.
+This will help us in cleaning up unused data and offer Galaxy as a more sustainable service.
+For more information please consult our [storage page](https://galaxyproject.org/eu/storage/).

 ### After the training